mcspr/rpnlib/README.md

 * All newly created variables are set to 'Null'.
 * When variable set to 'Null' is finally removed from the stack it will be removed from the heap too.
+* When variable is specified multiple times, both stack elements refer to the same underlying value.
+* When variable is duplicated using built-in operators, new stack element refers to the same underlying value.

 ### Operators